patrickbucher/docs/weinberg/how-software-is-built.md

+---
-# How Software Is Built
+title: 'Gerald M. Weinberg: “How Software Is Built”'
+subtile: 'Book Summary'
+author: 'Patrick Bucher'
+---

-_This is a rough summary of “How Software Is Built”, Volume 1 of six of the “Quality Software Management” by Gerald M. Weinberg.
+_This is a rough summary of “How Software Is Built”, Volume 1/6 of the “Quality Software Management” by Gerald M. Weinberg.
 Remarks that are not found in the book are written within [square brackets]._

-## New Preface

 There are three fundamental abilities needed to not lag farther and farther behind ever evolving computers: